TalonGames/Talon101/README.md

 ## ⚠️ Known Issues
 Performance & Lag
 Since this is a solo project and proxying heavy web traffic is resource-intensive, you might experience some lag or slow load times on media-heavy sites.
 This is usually due to the rewriting engine processing large scripts or high-resolution assets in real-time.
 I'm looking into ways to optimize this.
+Also singlefile doesn't work so just use the whole repo like said here is a link I made https://talon101.vercel.app/.

 ## 🛡️ Disclaimer
 Important: Please do not use this tool in a school or workplace environment unless you have explicit permission to do so.
 This was built for freedom of information, but please use it responsibly.